-@inproceedings{elzemity2026smaller,title={Smaller Models Together Make a Difference: Orchestrating Open-Weight Small Language Models for Expert Malware Analysis},author={ElZemity, Adel},booktitle={Under review for USENIX Security 2026},year={2026},month=feb,}
+@inproceedings{elzemity2026smaller,title={Small, Free, and Effective: Orchestrating Open-Weight Small Language Models to Outperform Single {LLM} for Malware Analysis},author={ElZemity, Adel},booktitle={Under review for RAID 2026},year={2026},}

 AI-SS